MicrosoftDocs/azure-devops-docs/release-notes/2023/includes/pipelines/sprint-231-update.md

 As mentioned in our [blog post](https://devblogs.microsoft.com/devops/updates-to-approvals-and-checks/), we're working toward improving our Approvals & Checks's scalability.

-We're kicking off Phase 3.
-We'll have weekly, day-long brownouts, where all pipeline runs that use non-compliant checks fail.
+Advancing into Phase 3, we'll carry out weekly, day-long brownouts, during which all pipeline runs that use non-compliant checks will fail.
 The brownout dates are:
 * January 9, 2024
 * January 16, 2024
 * January 23, 2024